Cousins, Thielen lead Vikings in dominant win over Giants

 INJURIES

 Giants starting RB Wayne Gallman, in for Saquon Barkley, was lost to a concussion in the first quarter. ….
-No other injuries were announced although New York WR Sterling Shepard (concussion evaluation), Vikings CB Xavier Rhodes (leg) and Minnesota G Pat Elflein (leg) left and returned.
+No other injuries were announced.

 UP NEXT